Nonparametric Estimation via Partial Derivatives: Introduction

 We study the possibility of near-parametric rates in the general setting of SS-ANOVA models.
 Suppose the eigenvalues of the kernel function decay polynomially, i.e., its $\nu$th largest eigenvalue is of the order $\nu^{-2m}$.
 Our results show that the minimax optimal rates for estimating $f_0$ under the \emph{full} interaction (i.e., $r=d$) are

-The rates in \eqref{eqn:minimaxraternnrd} exhibit an interesting two-regime dichotomy of $0\leq p<d$ and $p=d$.
-When $0\leq p<d$, the rate given by \eqref{eqn:minimaxraternnrd} happens to be the minimax optimal rate for estimating a $(d-p)$-interaction model without gradient information \citep{lin2000tensor}.
-For instance, when $p=d-1$, the rate given by \eqref{eqn:minimaxraternnrd} becomes $n^{-2m/(2m+1)}$, which is identical to the optimal rate for estimating additive models without gradient information \citep{stone1985additive}.
-Hence, SS-ANOVA models are immune to the curse of interaction by using mixed gradients.
-On the other hand, when $p=d\geq 3$, the rate in (\ref{eqn:minimaxraternnrd}) becomes
+The rates in \eqref{eqn:minimaxraternnrd} present an interesting two-regime dichotomy between the scenerios of $0\leq p<d$ and $p=d$.
+When $0\leq p<d$, the rate given by \eqref{eqn:minimaxraternnrd} matches with the minimax optimal rate for estimating a $(d-p)$-interaction model without gradient information \citep{lin2000tensor}.
+For example, when $p=0$ with no partial derivative data, the rate from \eqref{eqn:minimaxraternnrd} is $[n(\log n)^{1-d}]^{-2m/(2m+1)}$.
+This rate aligns with the known rate for estimating a $d$-interaction SS-ANOVA model \citep{lin2000tensor}.
+However, with a large $d$, this rate is heavily affected by the exponential term $(\log n)^{d-1}$, which makes the estimation challenging and leads to the curse of interaction.
+The inclusion of gradient data provides a substantial advantage in overcoming these challenges.
+For instance, when $p=d-1$, the rate in \eqref{eqn:minimaxraternnrd} becomes $n^{-2m/(2m+1)}$, which is the same as the optimal rate for estimating additive models without gradient information and independent of $d$ \citep{stone1985additive}.
+This indicates that SS-ANOVA models can be immune to the curse of interaction through the use of partial derivative data.